verida/documentation/docs/single-sign-on-sdk/sso-authentication-server.md

 This is similar to how WalletConnect bridges between a mobile wallet and a web application for blockchain transactions, however Verida enables database storage connections.
 In the future, it may be possible to leverage WalletConnect with additional extensions to replace this infrastructure.

-Verida is currently running a server for the Acacia testnet that is used by default by all applications: https://auth.testnet.verida.io/
+Verida is currently running a server for both Verida testnet and mainnet that is used by default by all applications: https://auth.testnet.verida.io/

 ### Usage